hederaaliens/hedera-aliens-nft-bot/README.md

 The interaction with the bot is private.
 Only the interacting user will see the commands and replies, therefore, verification can be made in any channel.

 Currently, the verification is a **one-time** event and the bot does not check whether the token id is still present in users' wallet afterward, unless they manually re-verify their wallet.
 The continuous role eligibility check is a [future improvement](#further-improvements-proposals).
-The bot checks last 12 transactions in users' wallet for wallet verification.
+The bot checks last 12 transactions in users' wallet for verification.

+You can configure the bot to assign different token roles based on token id.

 <img src="readme-images/discord-username.png" alt="How to find discord username" width="300"/>